 “Some are more interested in focusing on displaced persons and refugees, while others are more focused on the delivery of humanitarian aid in disasters or conflicts.
 While some students are interested in the subject in a more conceptual way and are interested in continuing onto a PhD – some are simply drawn because the subject matter excites them.

 In general, I have found that our students are driven by a sense of wanting to do good, and a desire to help address these gigantic global challenges.
 This creates a really interesting atmosphere in the classroom."

 Throughout their study, students are constantly reminded of how important it is not only to engage with a broad range of legal regimes, but also to improve interdisciplinary communication.

-Ros Cornforth, Director of the Walker Institute, has also contributed to one of the modules.
+In addition to the possibility for students to take some modules from other Schools, the modules offered by the School of Law benefit from the input of experts from across the University.
+For example, Ros Cornforth, Director of the Walker Institute at the university, has also contributed to one of the modules.
 The overarching aim of the Walker Institute is to use research to enable the development of climate-resilient societies, which are able to adapt in an uncertain, changing world.
-In addition to colleagues from Global Law at Reading, valuable contributions have been made by Rosa Freedman, Director of the Global Development Division, as well as Alex Arnall and Henny Osbahr from the School of Agriculture, Policy and Development.

-What Marie loves about the programme the most is the way it brings together different areas of law as well as different areas of study.
+What Marie most loves about the programmes is the multi-disciplinary approach of bringing together different areas of law and different areas of study.

 “Law is just one tool.
-We need to look at the challenges from other perspectives and to get a really comprehensive view.
-This is what I think really sets this programme apart and it makes it so interesting for our research projects.
+We need to look at the challenges from other perspectives as well to get a really comprehensive view.
+This is what I think really sets the programmes apart and it makes it so interesting for our research projects.